For the first time, the Asia-Pacific Conference of German Business in Singapore featured participation of the German Chancellor

-General information about the upcoming APK and previous conferences can be found on the APK website.
+For general information about the APK pleace visit the APK website.

 On April 24 2018 the Asia-Pacific Committee of German Business (APA) together with Enterprise Singapore (ESG) held the 13th Germany-Singapore Business Forum (GSBF) at the side-lines of the Hannover Messe.
 The aim of the GSBF is to promote economic relations between the two countries with a special focus on SMEs.